 - Weight loss, as some would rather carry out their stereotypical behaviour than eat.

 - Increased strain on tendons and ligaments (weaving).

 New behaviour patterns can indicate underlying health problems, so always speak with your vet if you spot the onset of any stereotypy.

-If there are no obvious direct physical causes, stereotypical behaviours are commonly linked to the horse’s environment and management.
-The modern-day management of horses is very different to how they evolved to live and can limit the horse’s ability to express natural behaviours such as, foraging, free exercise, mutually grooming or the experience of companionship in a social herd dynamic, potentially causing significant stress.
+If there are no physical causes, stereotypical behaviours are commonly linked to the horse’s environment and management.
+The modern-day management of horses is very different to how they evolved to live and can limit the horse’s ability to express natural behaviours such as, foraging, free exercise, mutual grooming or the experience of companionship in a social herd dynamic, potentially causing significant stress.